 The draft PAR was extensively discussed and there were 8 technical presentations in the meetings throughout the week.

 Chair: Regarding the UHR timeline, the approval of a PAR should be done at an interim.
-A PAR requires a 30 day review period in advance of an EC meeting.
+A PAR requires a 30-day review period in advance of an EC meeting.
 Therefore, if the PAR is approved during the March 2023 plenary, the EC can only possibly approve it during the July plenary.
 PARs are not typically approved at the intermediate EC teleconference.
 Therefore the 1st meeting of a possible UHR task group would be November 2023.
 Note that the progress and start of TGbk was almost as fast as can be possibly done.
 Unfortunately, it looks as though the progress of UHR SG to task group is almost as slow as possible.

 Chair: However, if the UHR SG could agree a PAR on a teleconference in the next few weeks, it could then hold an 15 day electronic working group letter ballot and then post it to the EC agenda with 30 days’ notice, before the EC closing plenary at the March 2023 session.